Sound Schoolhouse

 A visit to the Sound Schoolhouse offers people of all ages an opportunity to step back in time and think about how education in a one-room school would differ from today’s schooling.

-The Sound Schoolhouse serves as a center for scholarship and educational programs, and our archives are kept in a fire-protected and climate-controlled vault.
+The Sound Schoolhouse houses our staff offices and serves as a center for scholarship and educational programs.
+It is the home of our archives, which are kept in a fire-protected, climate-controlled vault.

 DIRECTIONS